antinomezco/cookingnuxt/README.md

 # cookingnuxt

-Simple recipe repository using VueJS as a frontend, Django as a backend using PostgresQL as the database.
+Simple recipe repository using VueJS as a frontend, Django as a backend using PostgresQL through Axios.

 Users without accounts can browse the available recipes, being able to search by recipe name, cuisine, course and/or by username.

-Users with accounts can add/edit/delete recipes.
+Users with accounts can also add/edit/delete recipes.

 ## Build Setup